unixpickle/ANImageBitmapRep/README.md

     [image rotate:120];

 Well, that concludes our basic usage overview.
 You can find more information on some of these methods in their headers.
 I follow a strict Doxygen/Javadoc format for function descriptions, so it should be pretty simple to read what each of them do.

-## What Is That "oldies" branch?

-Before I did my remake, ANImageBitmapRep was one class that implemented all of the features that it provided.
-After I did my remake, I found that most of the methods and calls to ANImageBitmapRep must be formed differently, and therefore the remake is not compatible with the original.
-This is to say that you can't throw in the new ANImageBitmapRep and expect it to work with your old ANImageBitmapRep code.
-The oldies branch contains the old version of ANImageBitmapRep (if I actually managed to make branches work :O), and should not be used in new projects.

 ## When Will I Add To It?